First World War.com - A multimedia history of world war one

 To celebrate this improvement in 1914 King George V undertook a state visit to France.
 His visit was widely regarded as a success with the British monarch keenly welcomed by the French populace during his stay.

-Click here to view film footage of King George V and Raymond Poincare, the French President, touring Paris in an open carriage, enthusiastically applauded by the city's populace (Windows Media, 22 seconds, 276KB).
+Use the player above to view film footage of King George V and Raymond Poincare, the French President, touring Paris in an open carriage, enthusiastically applauded by the city's populace.